rachaelkalicun/rachaelkalicun.com/src/_tangible_works/2024-10-25-change-coolant-tank-saturn-ion.md

 ---
 layout: tangible_work
 title: "Coolant Reservoir Replacement in 2006 Saturn Ion"
-description: I replaced the coolant tank in my 2006 Saturn Ion to resolve a persistent coolant light and dinging issue.
-I purchased an OEM radiator surge tank and followed a DIY method using a siphon pump to avoid extra dismantling.
+description: Replacing the coolant tank in a 2006 Saturn Ion to resolve a persistent coolant light and dinging issue.
 Detailed tool list and step-by-step challenges included.
 date:  Oct 25, 2024
 categories: car
 summary: This week, I replaced the coolant tank in my 2006 Saturn Ion after dealing with the coolant light on the dashboard being constantly illuminated for the past year, accompanied by a jarring ding every time I started the car...
+featured_image: '/images/new_coolant_reservoir.jpg'
 ---